yifso/nteract/docs/notes/mythic-group.md

 });
 ```

-This will change the old key to the new key, unless the new key already has a value.
+This changes the old key to the new key, unless the new key already has a value.

 ### API